 Frequently Asked Questions

 Yes.
-Z-LASER lasers undergo an internal testing and classification process in accordance with DIN EN 60825-1 and are labeled accordingly.
-External laboratory testing can also be arranged upon request.
+Z-LASER laser modules undergo an internal testing and classification procedure in accordance with DIN EN 60825-1 and are labeled accordingly.
+External laboratory testing can also be offered on request.